Learning opportunities on an idyllic homestead setting near Fort Worth, Texas, USA

 Help

-Opportunities abound.
-All things gardening, rainwater collection, drip, swales, bee hives, beneficials, pests, domestic animals, fostering wildlife, tractor breaking, tractor fixing, building of fence, barn and other structures, including bringing back to life the farm’s 1930’s era flagstone swimming hole for the surrounding area.
+Learning opportunities abound: All things gardening, rainwater collection, drip, swales, bee hives, beneficials, pests, domestic animals, fostering wildlife, natural building techniques and other projects, including bringing back to life the farm’s 1930’s era flagstone swimming hole for the surrounding area.
 Originally spring creek-fed but dam long busted and feeder pipe tight with sediment we’ve opted for an acequia*️️️️️️-inspired system to capture surface runoff along a long slope that includes our garden.
-Now, beyond entertainment and wildlife it is on its way to do its part in an open aquaponics system.

 Languages spoken